Prime and polynomial distances in colourings of the plane: Concluding remarks and open problems

-One might hope that Theorem~\ref{thm:multiDim} could be extended to more general polynomials (or even primes) along the lines of Theorems~\ref{poly dist} and~\ref{prime dist}: that even for polynomials like $f(n)=2n+1$, every finite colouring of $\mathbb{R}^d$ contains a monochromatic congruent copy of $f(n)X$ for each finite set $X\subset \mathbb{R}^d$.
+One might hope that Theorem~\ref{thm:multiDim} could be extended to more general polynomials (or even primes) along the lines of Theorems~\ref{poly dist} and~\ref{prime dist}: that even for polynomials like $f(n)=2n+1$, every finite colouring of $\mathbb{R}^d$ contains a monochromatic homothetic $M$ copy of $f(n)X$ for each finite set $X\subset \mathbb{R}^d$ (in other words, some isometry maps $f(n)X$ to $M$).
 However, this turns out to be false.
 We prove that even for sets $X\subset \mathbb{Z}^d$, the following condition is necessary: for every non-zero $k\in \mathbb{Z}$, we have $f(\mathbb{Z}) \cap k \mathbb{Z} \not= \emptyset$.

 Our proof is based on spherical colourings as considered by Erd{\H{o}}s, Graham, Montgomery, Rothschild, Spencer, and Straus~\cite{erdos1973euclidean}.
 For each positive integer $d$, we let $L^d$ be a three point line in $\mathbb{Z}^d$ consisting of points $x,y,z$ with $\|x-y\|_2=\|y-z\|_2=1$ and $\|x-z\|_2=2$.